 [Section 51 amended by No. 58 of 1994 s.
 10.]

+51A.
+Geological samples

+The holder of a prospecting licence shall furnish to the Minister such geological samples obtained in the course of operations conducted by the holder under the licence as the Minister may request.

+[Section 51A inserted by No. 39 of 2004 s.
+43.]

 52. Security relating to prospecting licence

 (1) The applicant for a prospecting licence shall lodge at the office of the mining registrar within the prescribed period a security, in respect of each prospecting licence to which the application relates, for compliance with the conditions to which the prospecting licence, if granted, will from time to time be subject and with the provisions of this Part and the regulations.